dearrudam/exploring-golang/README.md

 # exploring-golang

-It's a project that intent to explore the Golang programming
+It's a project that intent to explore the Golang programming.